misterjtc/raspberrypi_security/README.md

 #The notable modifications to this file are the following:

-1. The daemon option is set to on.
+1. The daemon option is set to on
-2. Set the stream_quality to 100.
+2. Set the stream_quality to 100
-3. stream_localhost to off.
+3. stream_localhost to off
-4. webcontrol_localhost to off.
+4. webcontrol_localhost to off
-5. Set the quality to 100.
+5. Set the quality to 100
-6. Set the width to 640 and the height to 480.
+6. Set the width to 640 and the height to 480
-7. Set pre_capture and post_capture to 2.
+7. Set pre_capture and post_capture to 2
-8. Uncomment mmalcam_name vc.ril.camera if you are using the RaspberryPi camera.
+8. Uncomment mmalcam_name vc.ril.camera if you are using the RaspberryPi camera
 9. Change the target_dir parameters to where you want to save your videos/images.
+My examples uses /home/pi/PiCam
-10. Set locate_motion_mode to on.
+10. Set locate_motion_mode to on
-11. Set locate_motion_style to redbox.
+11. Set locate_motion_style to redbox
-12. Set text_changes to on.
+12. Set text_changes to on

 ## Enable the motion daemon: